rust-lang/book/2018-edition/src/ch01-02-hello-world.md

 Second, `println!` calls a Rust macro.
 If it called a function instead, it would be entered as `println` (without the `!`).
-We’ll discuss Rust macros in more detail in Appendix D. For now, you just need to know that using a `!` means that you’re calling a macro instead of a normal function.
+We’ll discuss Rust macros in more detail in Chapter 19.
+For now, you just need to know that using a `!` means that you’re calling a macro instead of a normal function.

 Third, you see the `"Hello, world!"` string.
 We pass this string as an argument